bverkron/dd-wrt_vpn_toggle/readme.md

 # Stop
 `killall openvpn; sleep 2; PROC_CHECK="$(pidof openvpn)"; if [ -z "$PROC_CHECK" ]; then echo "VPN Stopped"; else echo "VPN still running";  fi`

+To flip the OpenVPN Enable / Disable setting in the web ui use this.

+nvram set openvpncl_enable="0"
+nvram commit

+Where openvpncl_enable="0" would Disable the VPN in the UI and openvpncl_enable="1" would enable it.
+Not this does not actualy start / stop the OpenVPN service itself.
+It only toggles the config / UI.

+Thus the complete commands to have the GUI match the daemon state would be something like...

+# Start (Complete)
+`openvpn --config /tmp/openvpncl/openvpn.conf --route-up /tmp/openvpncl/route-up.sh --route-pre-down /tmp/openvpncl/route-down.sh --daemon; CODE=$?; sleep 2; CHECK="$(pidof openvpn)"; if [ -z "$CHECK" ]; then echo "VPN NOT started.
+Error code $CODE"; else nvram set openvpncl_enable="1"; nvram commit; echo "VPN running..."; fi`